blab/cartography/docs/cartography.md

 Phylogenetic inference is a fundamental tool for understanding genealogical relationships among human pathogenic viruses.
 However, recombination and reassortment of viral genomes invalidates basic phylogenetic assumptions of inheritance and requires more sophisticated approaches.
 One approach is to split a genome into multiple phylogenies to model the evolution of the nonrecombinant fragments.
-This is done using a genetic algorithm that scans strains for recombination breakpoints, quantifies and analyzes the impact of recombination at each one, and splits the phylogeny at its most important breakpoints [@kosakovsky_pond_posada_gravenor_woelk_frost_2006].
+This is done using a genetic algorithm that scans strains for recombination breakpoints, quantifies and analyzes the impact of recombination at each one, and splits the phylogeny at its most important breakpoints [@kosakovsky_pond_2006].
 Finding recombination breakpoints relies on the detection of a recombination signal through methods such as CHIMAERA and LARD.
-Both CHIMAERA and LARD use split decomposition, a method which depicts parallel edges between sequences if there are conflicting phylogenetic signals in the data [@Posada13757] [@martin_murrell_khoosal_muhire_2017].
+Both CHIMAERA and LARD use split decomposition, a method which depicts parallel edges between sequences if there are conflicting phylogenetic signals in the data [@Posada13757; @martin_murrell_khoosal_muhire_2017].

-An alternate strategy is to compare viral genomes with alternative methods that do not make the same strong assumptions as phylogenetic inference (e.g., PCA, MDS, etc.).
+An alternate strategy is to compare viral genomes with methods that do not make the same strong assumptions as phylogenetic inference.
-PCA has been used to estimate and model ancestry in unrelated individuals and plot peoples genomes to reveal patterns in national origin [@alexander_novembre_lange_2009] [@GenesMirrorGeography2008], and was also used to genotype major classes of structural variants - structural differences such as deletion, duplication, and novel sequence insertion - in diverse populations to map their population stratification [@sudmant_1000_gene_paper].
+Principal component analysis (PCA) has been used to visualize human population structure from genomic variants [@novembre_2008; @alexander_2009; @sudmant_2015]
-PCA was also used to reveal Zika’s genetic diversity and spread in the Americas by assessing clustering of multidimensional genetic data [@H.C.109348].
+PCA was also used to reveal Zika’s genetic diversity and spread in the Americas by assessing clustering of multidimensional genetic data [@metsky_2017].
 Principal component analysis (PCA) was consistent with the phylogenetic observations, and showed tight clustering in Zika genomes in strains from the same geographical introduction.
-MDS has been applied to h3n2 sequences to inspect relationships between all gene segments, which is closely related to the subject of this paper, for the difference that Rambaut et .al.
-2008 looks at between-gene diversity rather than within-gene [@rambaut_pybus_nelson_viboud_taubenberger_holmes_2008].
+MDS has been applied to H3N2 sequences to inspect relationships between all gene segments, which is closely related to the subject of this paper, for the difference that @rambaut_2008 looks at between-gene diversity rather than within-gene.
 The MDS analyses showed tight clustering between genes, which suggested that the evolutionary dynamics of influenza A virus is shaped to some degree by phylogenetic history and global epidemiological dynamics.
-PCA, t-SNE, and UMAP have all been used to better capture both discrete and continuous patterns of variation in human genomes across a genetic continuum, and the embeddings were able to show relationships between genotype, phenotype, and geography [@diaz-papkovich_anderson-trocmé_ben-eghan_gravel_2019].
+PCA, t-SNE, and UMAP have all been used to better capture both discrete and continuous patterns of variation in human genomes across a genetic continuum, and the embeddings were able to show relationships between genotype, phenotype, and geography [@diaz-papkovich_2019].

-While Diaz-Papkovich et.al. and Metsky et.al. explored qualitative measurements of embedding accuracy and fitness, this paper will go beyond that by establishing quantitative measurements as to the fit and accuracy of the embeddings to further bridge the gap between visualization and statistical testing.
+While @diaz-papkovich_2019 and @metsky_2017 explored qualitative measurements of embedding accuracy and fitness, this paper will go beyond that by establishing quantitative measurements as to the fit and accuracy of the embeddings to further bridge the gap between visualization and statistical testing.
 This paper will also give insight into different reduction techniques, and will discuss both their limitations and strengths in the realm of viral data.
 We present a novel approach to understanding relationships among viral genomes by transforming genomic data and then using dimensionality reduction methods such as PCA, MDS, t-SNE, and UMAP.
-We investigate the degree to which this method can recapitulate known phylogenetic relationships for viruses whose genomes are phylogenetically tractable (we used influenza h3n2 HA and Zika, with of evolutionary rates of around 4.04 × 10^-4 (95% HPD: 1.32 × 10^-4, -7.41 * 10^-4) and 9.57 * 10^-4 (95% Highest Posterior Density: 8.28 - 10.9 * 10^-4) subs/site/year respectively).
+We investigate the degree to which this method can recapitulate known phylogenetic relationships for viruses whose genomes are phylogenetically tractable (we used influenza H3N2 HA and Zika, with of evolutionary rates of around 4.04 × 10^-4 (95% HPD: 1.32 × 10^-4, -7.41 * 10^-4) and 9.57 * 10^-4 (95% Highest Posterior Density: 8.28 - 10.9 * 10^-4) subs/site/year respectively).
 We apply this method to viruses whose genomes are known to undergo substantial recombination, such as MERS (evolutionary rate of around 5.15×10^-3 (HPD 4.62 * 10^-3, -5.70 * 10^-3) substitutions/site/year).) and SARS-CoV-2 to assess how well each method is able to reconstruct previously identified biologically-meaningful clusters.

 Recombination: occurs when at least two viral genomes co-infect the same host cell and exchange genetic segments.